ChiroGeek.com logo

 Disc Herniation: the basics

-Disk ExtrusionA disc herniation, which can also be called a protrusion, extrusion, prolapse, rupture, "slipped disc," or "bulge", is a somtimes-painful condition of the spine that occurs when the material from the center of the disc (nucleus pulposus) escapes through a tear in the posterior portion of the disc (annulus fibrosus) and then "focally" pokes out, often compressing the adjacent lumbar nerve root in the process. (figure 1)
+Disk herniationA disc herniation is a somtimes-painful condition of the spine that occurs when the material from the center of the disc (nucleus pulposus) escapes through an abnormal tear in the back portion of the disc (this is called an annulus fibrosus).

-Figure 1 is a disc-level axial (overhead) cut through the L4/5 motion segment that demonstrates a large disc herniation (purple stuff outside of the disc) that was big enough compress both the exiting and traversing nerve roots.
-Note the posterior displacement (moving) of the left traversing nerve root.
+Figure #1 represents a disc-level axial (from underneath, so the sides are reversed) cut through the L4/5 disc that demonstrates a massive disc herniation (purple stuff outside of the disc) that was big enough compress both the exiting and traversing nerve roots.
+Note the posterior displacement (pushing back) of the left traversing nerve root.
+This patient would have horrible radicular pain (sciatica), with or without associated low back pain.

-Although disc herniations can be completely asymptomatic (not a source of pain), [25] they can also produce debilitating lower back pain, with or without a burning, numbing, tingling, electric-like pain in the lower limb, which is called leg pain, radiating lower extremity pain, radicular pain (the medically correct term), or sciatica (the common term). *I will the correct term, radicular pain, throughout this page.
+Although disc herniations can be completely asymptomatic (not a source of pain), [25] they can also produce debilitating lower back pain, with or without a burning, numbing, tingling, electric-like pain in the buttock and/or lower limb.
+These lower extremity unpleasant sensations are officially termed "radicular pain" or sciatica. (visit the sciatica page, for more information).

 Classes of Herniation